Zoltikrys/zoltikrys.github.io/_posts/2021-10-09-novigradian-armour-set-dlc.md

 If you like this armour design but would prefer the stats of the witcher armour sets, consider checking [this](https://www.nexusmods.com/witcher3/mods/6404)﻿ mod out and using the optional files :)

 **Installation:**
-* Unzip file and place "dlcnovigradarmour" in your dlc folder
+* Unzip file and place "dlcnovigradarmor" in your dlc folder

 **Uninstall:**
-* Delete "dlcnovigradarmour" from your dlc folder
+* Delete "dlcnovigradarmor" from your dlc folder

 **Console Commands**
 >Base Game: